kus/cs2-modded-server/README.md

 Accept both Private and Public connections on Windows Firewall.

 - **If running for the first time**

-   Once the CS2 server has started close it

-   If you want to use my bundled maps and this server setup you can use `https://raw.githubusercontent.com/kus/cs2-modded-server-assets/master/game/csgo` for your your `sv_downloadurl` in `cfg/env.cfg`.
-Make sure you change `sv_allowdownload` to `0`.

-   Run `win.bat` again

 To check everything is working correctly run the following commands in the server console: